gulhameed361/TRF-Solver/README.md

 - The iteration-wise solution (text file) will also be saved in the working directory.

 Have feedback or questions?
 Please email: gulhameed361@gmail.com.
-Thanks for using TRF-Solver — enjoy optimising!
+Thanks for using the TRF Solver — enjoy optimising!